 According to a study done by Swiss Federal Institute for Forest, Snow and Landscape Research with the Institute of Ecology and Evolution at the University of Bern, 13 species of birds will be found when no trees are present, whereas 20 species are in place when tree cover increases to 45 per cent.
 The researchers of this study determined that ‘the positive effect of trees outweighs the negative effect of sealed area and buildings.
 Therefore, increasing tree cover is a more promising and efficient measure to enhance bird species richness and diversity.
 Lastly, birds need rich natural habitat to feed young birds with insects found in a balanced ecosystem.

 Flora and Fauna

-The Kaliveli region is mostly defined by the dry evergreen forest with pristine ravines and few man-made water bodies which can be broadly divided into 3 zones as - Kaliveli floodplain, Uppukalli creek and Yedayanthittu estuary.
-The region is rich in both floral and faunal diversity which is home to several rare, endemic and endangered species.
+The Kaliveli region is mostly defined by the dry evergreen forest with pristine ravines and few man-made water bodies which can be broadly divided into 3 zones - Kaliveli floodplain, Uppukalli Creek and Yedayanthittu estuary.
+The region is rich in both floral and faunal diversity and is home to several rare, endemic and endangered species.

-Floral species like Gloriosa superba, Derris ovalifolia are endemic to the region.
-Common fauna in the region includes the Jungle cat, civets, diverse reptiles and the water bodies attract large number of migratory as well as resident birds.
+Floral species like Gloriosa superba and Derris ovalifolia are endemic to the region.
+Common fauna in the region includes the Jungle cat, civets, and diverse reptiles and the water bodies attract a large number of migratory as well as resident birds.
 The wetlands are breeding and roosting home to many near-threatened birds species like Spot-billed locally known as Kzhakada)or Grey Pelican (Pelecanus philippensis), Open billed stork, (Anastomus oscitans) locally as Nathai kothi narai and Painted stork (Mycteria leucocephala) Senegal narai among others.
-Several Dipterocarp fossils have also been located from the region.
+Several Dipterocarp fossils have also been located in the region.